GSA/search-gov-website/admin-center/content/domains-advanced.md

 * If a searcher’s term matches terms in the description you provided: We'll display the description exactly as you provided it.
 * If a searcher’s term only matches terms in the full text of the document: We’ll display snippets taken from the full text.

-## Getting Supplemental Content To Always Appear First
+## Getting Supplemental Content to Always Appear First

 If you would like your supplemental content to always appear first in search results, please [contact our team](mailto:search@suppot.digitalgov.gov).
 Searchers will first be served any supplemental content results, and are then offered the chance to “search again,” which will lead them to commercial index results.